The Society of Phi Zeta

 Phi Zeta was originated in 1925 by a group of senior veterinary students in the New York State Veterinary College at Cornell University.
 With the assistance of a group of faculty members, including the Dean of the College, Dr. Veranus A. Moore, the Society was formally organized, and Dean Moore was elected as the first president of the Alpha Chapter.
 The Society of Phi Zeta was organized nationally in 1929 at a meeting in Detroit, Michigan, and Dean Moore became the first president of the Society.

 Also in 1929, a charter was granted to the School of Veterinary Medicine at the University of Pennsylvania, and the Beta Chapter was established.
 In 1931, the Executive Committee approved the petition of a group from Iowa State College, and the Gamma Chapter was established.
-Since then twenty-nine chapters have been chartered, bringing the total number of chapters to thirty-two.
+Since then thirty chapters have been chartered, bringing the total number of chapters to thirty-three.
 Chapters of the Society may be formed at any recognized veterinary medical college or at any other institution of higher learning.

 Name and Symbols of the Society